-The site was granted Relief on Steep Slope Development by the SDCI Geotechnical Engineer on September 28, 2018 per SMC 25.09.090.B.
+In the event of omissions, errors or differences, the documents in SDCI's file will control.
+BACKGROUND The site was granted Relief on Steep Slope Development by the SDCI Geotechnical Engineer on December 5, 2018 SMC 25.09.090.B.
 Approved Relief from Prohibition on Steep Slope Development.
 [Environmentally Critical Areas (ECA) review is required for this project.]
 Based on a review of the City GIS system and submitted information, SDCI concludes that steep slope critical areas on and adjacent to the subject property appear to be created by previous legal grading activities associated with site development.
 Consequently, this project qualifies for Relief from Prohibition on Steep Slope Development per SMC 25.09.090.B2b.
 No Steep Slope Area Variance is required for permit applications.
 Except as described herein, the remaining ECA Regulations will apply.
 Public Comment: